A blog & Business about being brave & faithful in the small things...because they add up.

 With almost a year of wannabe-an-entrepeneurship under my belt, I now can look back at some really dumb things I worried about this first year.
 These things paralyzed me at times...keeping me from moving forward.
 For example, I thought I could design the perfect website and that I needed to do this before doing anything else.
 Anybody had similar feelings?
 Well hear me, perfection is an illusion and one that stops us from pursuing our dreams.
 The purpose of this post...to share 5 lessons I learned, but mostly to encourage you to START.

-I am Rachel Eubanks, the owner of Inspire to Engage.
+I am Rachel Eubanks, the creator of Inspire to Engage.

 I am a stay-at-home mom who loves her full-time job...being a mother of two young sons and a wife of a wonderful man for 13 years.
 Yet, I still have a desire to create a something of my own--to contribute to my household's income...to connect with other women...to keep learning.

-My journal below describes the tasks I do and the things I feel as I create a side business as a life coach and speaker.
+My journal below describes the tasks I do and the things I feel as I create a side business as a blogger.
 It is full of self-doubt, joy, frustration, and everything in between.
 You know...the things we all feel as we start something new and put ourselves out there.
 This journal is intended to bring clarity, a dose of courage, and prayerful focus to my life (and to yours).

 My Inspiration Defined

 We are Influenced by so many things and people.
 I Am No Different, which is evident with this site and my attempt to craft something of my own.
 This experiment into the world of Part-Time entrepreneurship is shaped by multiple influences.